nick-orton/Poiesis/README.md

 ## Syntax & Semantics

-An atom is a string of characters not including ( ) [ ] or whitespace
+An word is a string of characters not including ( ) [ ] or whitespace

-    AN-ATOM
+    A-word
-    AN0Th3r+aT0m
+    AN0Th3r+w0rD

-A sequence of atoms is an expression.
+A sequence of words is an expression.

     term1 term2